-The Downtown Meriden Farmers Market in 2013 will be building on the tremendous success of its first two years.
+The Downtown Meriden Farmers Market in 2014 will be building on the tremendous success of its first three years.
 As part of this effort, there are several opportunities that could be undertaken by one person or a small group of people.
 These projects would have definite start and end dates.

 Volunteer(s) for one of the projects would meet with one or more of the Farmers Market Committee members and define the project as a subcommittee.
 The newer volunteers are encouraged to use their creativity, local knowledge and any friends or family to help with this!
 Once the scope of the project is decided along with any budget needs, the subcommittee would “run with the project”, reporting as necessary.

 At this time, such “projects” include but are not limited to:

 Community Appreciation Day